 Known equally for its top-quality outdoor clothing as it is for its dedication to environmental activism, Patagonia has transcended sporting wear to become an accountable lifestyle brand.
 Patagonia utilizes thoughtful processes to create long-lasting gear for both sporting and leisure.

 If the past year has proven anything in fashion, it’s that investing in classic pieces pays off.
-Over the years, Saint Laurent has continued to set the standard for everything from Chelsea boots to small leather goods.
+Over the years, Saint Laurent has continued to set the standard for everything from the best men’s Chelsea boots to small leather goods.

 The visionary tailor of our generation has continued to gain relevance by blending his world of modern suiting with unexpected talent from emerging athletes to rappers.
 Thom’s signature four bars can be found everywhere from a perfectly tailored skinny suit to a more casual sweatshirt.